betesh/active_record-postgres-constraints/README.md

 #### Constrainsts with custom conditions

-if you need custom/complex conditions of any sort, you can even use string conditions:
+If you need custom/complex conditions of any sort, you can even use string conditions:

 ```ruby
 create_table :people do |t|